CrownedTechie/chrome-extensions-manager/README.md

 # 🧩 About the Project

 This project is a Chrome extension that helps you manage your installed Chrome extensions with ease.
 It originally began as a solution to [Browser extensions manager UI challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/browser-extension-manager-ui-yNZnOfsMAp)—you can preview that version via the deployed web app (that uses mock data) [here](https://chrome-extensions-manager.vercel.app/), and if you're interested in the source code, check out the `staging-web` branch in the repository.
-Later, one of my mentors suggested turning it into a full-fledged Chrome extension... and here we are!
+One of my mentors suggested turning it into a full-fledged Chrome extension... and here we are!

 ## Table of contents